pymanga/pyMANGA/Benchmarks/HighPerformanceComputing/HighPerformanceComputing.md

 Benchmarks\HighPerformanceComputing\xml\AsymmetricZOIHighPerformanceComputing10HA.xml
 Benchmarks\HighPerformanceComputing\xml\AsymmetricZOIFixedSalinityHighPerformanceComputing10HA.xml

+Run the following project files separately to do double resolution simulation compare:
+Benchmarks\HighPerformanceComputing\xml\ZOISaltFeedbackBucket1HA.xml
+Benchmarks\HighPerformanceComputing\xml\AsymmetricZOISaltFeedbackBucketHighPerformanceComputing1HA.xml
+(This is the large updateoptimized version from ZOISaltFeedbackBucket, in my tests, it is about 10 times faster than the original ZOISaltFeedbackBucket)

 If you want, Please try 100HA (cpu will die) :)

 Compare the runtime of a single time step.
 After the simulation, compare the output results.